 That’s why exchanges in very common currencies (e.g. dollars, pounds, euros, and yen) are so cheap on P2P platforms, because there’s always demand on both sides.
 Users literally trade between themselves without any dealers getting involved.

-Transferring money with a foreign exchange broker
+Transferring money with an FX broker

 Foreign exchange (FX) brokers are useful if you’re sending very large sums of money abroad, i.e. over £3,000.
-They charge fees for their services, but will typically waive (or reduce) these fees for larger transfers.
+They charge fees for their services, but will typically waive or reduce these fees for larger transfers.

 FX brokers also add a mark-up to the exchange rate, but this is typically much smaller than the mark-up usually applied by banks.